 Although even in ancient times very little was known about the scientific bearing of minerals and crystals, their use isn’t mere mythology, as it has been confirmed for the “SunStone” (Sólarsteinn), whose written sources date back to the XIIIth / XIVth century.

-To unveil Earth’s mysteries, daring attempts are made to drill through the crust to sample it.
-Researchers’ publish papers in a sort of discovery race of the Earth’s center, some say they may be one step closer to solving the riddle, as the hidden processes occurring in the depths of the Earth, too are crucial to our daily lives.
+To unveil Earth’s mysteries, daring attempts are made to drill through its crust and sample it.
+Researchers’ publish papers in a sort of discovery race of the Earth’s center, some say they may be one step closer to solving the riddle, as the hidden processes occurring in the depths of the Earth, too are crucial four our daily lives.
+The same way that comets and asteroids traveling through the cosmos with unpredictable routes, are case of study by the international scientific community, in finding solutions to safeguard our planet with its inhabitants.